 We’ve all heard it before: “Eat your carrots, they’re good for your eyes!”
 Granted, in most cases, our parents told us this at age five or six and we adamantly refused to eat whatever carrot-containing meal a parent had made.
 But their advice wasn’t just empty lip-service – well, not all of it, at least.
 Carrots aren’t exactly the silver bullet for your eyes they’re often made out to be.
 They certainly won’t give us the night-vision superpowers we all secretly hope for, but they do have some pretty amazing health benefits.
-The truth of the matter is, there is a truly beneficial relationship between carrots and your eyes.
+The truth of the matter is that there is a truly beneficial relationship between carrots and your eyes.

 Carrots and Eyes in Old War Tales

 The main claim you’ve probably heard about carrots before is that they can vastly enhance your night vision.
 And there is a nucleus of truth in that statement.– eating carrots can help your body manufacture vitamin A (more on that in a moment), which in turn is necessary for the production of rhodopsin, a visual pigment that allows us to see at night.

 Fail to get enough vitamin A sources in your diet and night vision is one of the first things to go.
 However, the flip side to that idea – that eating an enormous amount of vitamin A-containing foods can turn your peepers into a pair of night-vision goggles – isn’t quite the case.